objectbox/objectbox-python/README.md

 Help wanted
 -----------

-ObjectBox for Python is still in an early stage with limited feature set (compared to other languages).
+ObjectBox for Python is still in an early stage with limited feature set (compared to our other supported languages).
 To bring all these features to Python, we're asking the community to help out.
 PRs are more than welcome!
 The ObjectBox team will try its best to guide you and answer questions.
 See [CONTRIBUTING.md](https://github.com/objectbox/objectbox-python/blob/main/CONTRIBUTING.md) to get started.

 Feedback
 --------
 Also, please let us know your feedback by opening an issue: for example, if you experience errors or if you have ideas for how to improve the API.
 Thanks!